openmindculture/kleiderordnung-berlin/README.md

 ##### Post and Field Types, Sorting Order

 Pragmatically working around Meta Query issues when using custom post types, custom ACF fields, and polylang translation in the same theme, all custom fields are text fields.
 Custom **position number** fields are simple tools to let site owners control the display order of items that are not sorted by date.
+If the optional plugin [Post Types Order](https://wordpress.org/plugins/post-types-order/) is active, custom position numbers are ignored in the frontend and hidden in the backend.

 ##### Offer ID and Taxonomy